Carl Wang Erickson

 Papers and Preprints

-With Brandon Levin: A Harder-Narasimhan theory for Kisin modules. [slides] [pdf] [abstract]
+With Brandon Levin: A Harder-Narasimhan theory for Kisin modules.
+In preparation. [slides] [pdf] [abstract]

 Thesis: Moduli of Galois Representations.
 Version 1.1. [pdf] [video]